Eziclip

 Drop as many as you like — they compress in your browser, then download as one zip.

-Eziclip is a free, in-browser audio compressor: drop one or many MP3, M4A or WAV files, pick Small, Balanced or High, and download them — as a zip if there's more than one.
-It re-encodes to MP3 or AAC at a chosen bitrate entirely on your device, so nothing is uploaded, there's no watermark and no sign-up.
-Unlike cloud converters like CloudConvert or Online Audio Converter that upload your files and cap the free tier, Eziclip compresses locally.
+Eziclip is a free, in-browser audio compressor and converter: drop one or many MP3, M4A, OGG, WAV or FLAC files, pick an output format per file, and download them — as a zip if there's more than one.
+Convert WAV to MP3, M4A to MP3, MP3 to M4A or OGG, or go lossless to WAV or FLAC, all re-encoded in your browser.
+There's no watermark and no sign-up.
+Unlike cloud tools like CloudConvert or Online Audio Converter that upload your files and cap the free tier, Eziclip does it right in the browser.

-Eziclip compresses audio entirely in your browser.
-Drop one file or a whole batch, pick a level, and each is re-encoded on your own device — no upload, no per-file limit, no watermark.
+Everything runs in your browser.
+Drop one file or a whole batch, pick an output format for each, and it's re-encoded right there — no per-file limit, no watermark.

-Each file shows its before and after size and the percent saved, and you can play the original and the compressed version to compare.
-Your originals are never changed — re-compress at a different level any time.
+Each file shows its before and after size and the percent saved, and you can play the original and the new version to compare.
+Your originals are never changed, so you can re-encode at a different level or into a different format any time.

 How to compress audio in your browser